 Once you’ve found Polaris, you can find the Little Dipper.
 Polaris marks the end of the handle of the Little Dipper.
 You need a dark night to see the Little Dipper in full, because it’s so much fainter than its larger and brighter counterpart.

 By the way, can you see the Big Dipper from Earth’s Southern Hemisphere?
 Yes, if you’re in the southern tropics.
 Much farther south, and it gets harder because as you go southward on Earth’s globe, the Dipper sinks closer and closer to the northern horizon.

 Meanwhile, Polaris, the North Star, disappears beneath the horizon once you get south of the Earth’s equator.

-Richard Hinkley Allen in his book “Star Names: Their Lore and Meaning” claims the Greek constellation Ursa Minor was never mentioned in the literary works of Homer (9th century B.C.) or Hesiod (8th century B.C.).
+In his classic book “Star Names: Their Lore and Meaning,” Richard Hinckley Allen claims the Greek constellation Ursa Minor was never mentioned in the literary works of Homer (9th century B.C.) or Hesiod (8th century B.C.).
 That’s probably because this constellation hadn’t been invented yet, that long ago.

 According to the Greek geographer and historian Strabo (63 B.C. to A.D.
 21?), the seven stars we see today as part of Ursa Minor (the Little Dipper) didn’t carry that name until 600 B.C. or so.
 Before that time, people saw this group of stars outlining the wings of the constellation Draco the Dragon.